 The Rose Bowl Legacy Foundation Board of Directors is a volunteer group of donors who regularly lead and advise on the growth of Legacy in spirit of the Rose Bowl Stadium’s future.

-President & Executive Committee
+Chairman of the Board & Executive Committee

 Managing Partner, Nigro Karlin Segal & Feldstein, LLP